No. 489 Squadron RNZAF: 1942

 The squadron became operational in April 1942, by this time having 68 New Zealand flying personnel.
 The squadron moved to Thorney Island in the south of England from where it carried out anti-submarine patrols into the Atlantic and as far as the Bay of Biscay.
-Shortly after it began these flights, one of its aircraft were attacked by Focke Wulf Fw 190 fighters, the first engagement with the Luftwaffe for the squadron.
+Shortly after it began these flights, one of its aircraft were attacked by Focke-Wulf Fw 190 fighters, the first engagement with the Luftwaffe for the squadron.
 The Hampden that was attacked was able to safely return but with two of its crew wounded.
 Its rear gunner was awarded the squadron's first Distinguished Flying Cross for having likely shot down one of the Fw 190s.

 In July, No. 489 Squadron returned to Scotland, based at RAF Skitten, where its primary task was patrolling the Norwegian coast and attacking shipping.
 It also provided aerial cover for vessels making their way to the naval base at Scapa Flow, escorted convoys to the Russian Arctic and also carried out anti-submarine patrols.
-On 17 September, the Karpfanger, a ship of 5,000 tons was torpedoed by Flying Officer A. J. Mottram, the first ship to be sunk by the squadron.
+On 17 September, the Karpfanger, a ship of 5,000 tons, was torpedoed by Flying Officer A. J. Mottram, the first ship to be sunk by the squadron.

 1943

-At the start of 1943, the squadron moved to RAF Wick, located on the north-east coast of Scotland.
+At the start of 1943, the squadron moved to the RAF station at Wick, located on the north-east coast of Scotland.
 By this time, it was being led by Wing Commander V. Darling.
 It continued with its anti-shipping work along the Norwegian coast, making 18 attacks on vessels by the middle of the year.
 One notable success, which occurred while working with the Australian No. 455 Squadron, was the sinking of the Ahrensburg near Stavanger in late January.
 A 7,000-ton merchant ship was sunk in early April and at the end of the month, another was so badly damaged it was run aground.
 Its anti-shipping work was dangerous; heavy flak fire often damaged, if not destroyed, the attacking aircraft and German fighters were easily a match for the obsolete Hampdens.
 Over the summer months there was increased emphasis on anti-submarine patrols and search and rescue missions.

 In August, Wing Commander John Dinsdale, a New Zealander, took over command of the squadron.
 On 16 September it flew its last major operation with the Hampdens when a flight of four aircraft attacked a five-vessel convoy it sighted while patrolling along the Norwegian coast.
 They were able to sink a merchant ship.
 Soon afterwards, it was taken off operations having accounted for sinking 36,000 tons of shipping by this stage of the year.
 The squadron returned to Leuchars to begin converting to the Bristol Beaufighter, a process which took several weeks.
 As the Beaufighter only required two aircrew, a pilot and navigator, the wireless operators and air gunners were surplus to requirements.
 In addition, several of its navigators were posted to other units while the pilots learnt to operate the Beaufighter.